quacksouls/lyf/doc/function.md

 };
 ```

+In the above template, you assign a function to a variable, namely `funcName`.
-Replace `funcName` with a descriptive name for your function.
-You use `funcName`
+Replace `funcName` with a descriptive name that summarizes the purpose of your
-the same way as if you created it via the declaration notation, i.e. execute
+function.
+You use `funcName` the same way as if you created it via the
-like this `funcName()`.
+declaration notation, i.e. execute like this `funcName()`.

 The function expression can be shortened by using the _arrow function
 expression_, which follows this pattern: